 You, as the school's Party Leader, can choose from over 40 outdoor pursuits, adventurous activities, tasks, games and projects.
 We will work with you to create an individual programme to suit your group.

 The majority of the activities are on site, making the most of the time and ensuring at least six activities per day.

 If you wish, there can be an emphasis on teamwork and social skills and/ or the environment and conservation.
-Additionally the program can be linked to the Geography or History National Curriculum with a town or river study.
+Additionally the programme can be linked to the Geography or History National Curriculum with a town or river study.
 Whatever you choose it will be fun.

 All our staff are trained, well qualified and experienced.

 Between: Monday to Friday morning, or late Friday to Sunday afternoon